There’s no doubt that air travel is a great way to get anywhere in the world quickly. But as convenient as it is, it can also be incredibly tedious.

 - and much more.

-If you’re on a long-haul flight, you can binge watch a series of Marvel movies in order, enjoy a new Netflix series, or rewatch your favorite movie that you haven’t watched for a long time.
+If you’re on a long-haul flight, you can binge-watch a season of Yellowstone, enjoy a new Netflix series, or rewatch your favorite movie series.
 It’s easy to download movies to watch later.

 7. Master your photo gallery